Staff Personnel Manual (SPP)

 responsibility.

-- Classified Staff
+- Classified Staff/Employees

 - Comparable Position

-- Positions of equivalent salary range (or greater), FTE, job
+- Positions of similar FTE, job

 classification, and minimum qualifications that have been